Pierre-Clément de Laussat: Louisiana

 Within several months, while he waited for the promised troops to arrive, Laussat heard that Louisiana had been sold to the U.S.; however, he did not believe it.
 Letters sent to him in June had failed to arrive.
 On 28 July 1803, he wrote to the French government to inquire whether the rumor was true.
 On 18 August 1803, he received word from Bonaparte via the French ambassador to the United States, Louis-André Pichon, that Britain had declared war on France and that he was to transfer Louisiana to the United States.

 On 30 November 1803, Laussat served as commissioner of the French government in the retrocession of Louisiana from Spain to France.
-Although the handover to the United States was expected to be happen quickly, during the 20 days of his administration, Laussat made several bold moves, including abolishing the local cabildo and publishing the Napoleonic Code in the colony.
+Although the handover to the United States was expected to be happen quickly, during the 20 days of his administration, Laussat made several bold moves, including abolishing the local cabildo.
 He also established a fire brigade and reorganized the militia.
 To replace the cabildo, Laussat assembled a twelve-member municipal council, made up primarily of wealthy Creoles and two Americans (excluding any Spanish officials), and appointed sugar planter Étienne de Boré as mayor.
 The council moved swiftly to reinstate the restrictions on enslaved people originally enacted as part of the Code Noir of 1724.

 A few weeks later, on 20 December 1803, Laussat transferred the colony to the U.S. representatives, William C.C.
 Claiborne and James Wilkinson.
 Though he completed his diplomatic duties as required, the sale of Louisiana and its short circuiting his dreams for a revival of French North America was a grave disappointment for Laussat.
 In his diary, writing about the transfer of Louisiana to the Americans, he stated: "I will say no more of the country; it is too painful to have known it and then to have been separated from it."

 Laussat's time in Louisiana was marked by conflicts with the Spanish officials he was replacing, as well as machinations by American merchants resident in the territory.
 He also never gained the full confidence of the wealthy Creole elite, especially once it was clear the expected troops under General Claude Perrin Victor were not going to arrive.
 The situation worsened for Laussat as he engaged in an increasingly public feud with Victor's adjutant-general, André Burthe, who had accompanied Laussat on the Surveillant.
 An additional cause for Spanish offense was Laussat's unilaterally freeing a man, Louis St. Julien, imprisoned for murdering his wife, claiming that St. Julien had been persecuted by Spanish officials for addressing people with the revolutionary title citoyen.